I don't know why Steak Diane with its decadent sauce seems to have disappeared from restaurant menus... because believe me - it is one amazing dish!

 My one regret is that I didn't do it sooner because this is now in my regular rotation!

-And if you went for the Cognac... then consider Crêpes Suzette- another amazing retro dessert that uses Cognac and Grand Marnier!
+- Cognac is a key ingredient here.
+You can substitute Brandy if you need to but it will not be the classic sauce.
+(If you go for the Cognac... then consider Crêpes Suzette- another amazing retro dessert that uses Cognac and Grand Marnier!)

 Tenderloin with Steak Diane Sauce